Vocals: Trey (lead), All (backing)

 Historian: Phillip Zerbo (pzerbo)

-"Walfredo" is one of only a few songs with lyrics written collaboratively by all members of Phish.
-As Trey related in the now out-of-print 1998 The Phish Book: “It’s a struggle for Phish to write songs together.
+Previous to the group efforts that resulted in The Story of the Ghost and, later, Fuego, "Walfredo" was one of relatively few songs with lyrics written collaboratively by all members of Phish, As Trey related in the 1998 The Phish Book: “It’s a struggle for Phish to write songs together.
 Before leaving Europe, though, we said: ‘Damn it, we’re going to write together no matter how it comes out.’”
 The results of this effort were “Rock A William,” “Carini,” and “Walfredo.”

 Unlike other metaphorically self-referential Phish songs – “Roggae” or “Simple,” for example – “Walfredo” references both specific people and identifiable events.
 “Walfredo” is at least in part a tribute to a friend, drummer and percussionist Walfredo Reyes, Jr. “Walfredo” was part of David Lindley’s band back in the latter 80s, “ten years since I saw you grooving at Hunt's with El-Rayo-X.” Later encounters find Walfredo “eating crab at Merriweather Post” 7/17/92 as Phish warmed up for Santana, another musical stop of Walfredo Reyes.
-Other notable characters in the song include Karl Perazzo and Raul Rekow, as well as Rodney Holmes, all members of Santana's touring act at one point or another.
+Other notable characters in the song include Karl Perazzo, Raul Rekow and Rodney Holmes, all members of Santana's touring act at one point or another.
 “Rock A William” makes an appearance in “Walfredo” as the song takes us to Trento, Italy on 7/3/96, another Phish collaboration with Santana.

 Along with “Rock A William,” another unique aspect of “Walfredo” is that the song was written with the intent of having the band members play instruments other than their own.
 For both of these tunes, Fish takes the bass, Mike plays guitar, Trey sits at the keyboards, while Page assumes Fish’s seat behind the drums.
 While the instrument switching can be respected as something holding importance as a band exercise – a “walk a mile in my shoes” sort of thing – it is probably fair to say to suggest that each band member has pursued the regular instruments best suited for them.